 For loved ones:

-- Avoid talking about dieting and making weight/shape or appearance related comments.
-If you want to share a compliment, focus on non-appearance related traits… a person’s laugh, how their eyes light up when they smile, or their great sense of humor or intelligence.
+- Avoid talking about dieting and making weight/shape or appearance-related comments.
+If you want to share a compliment, focus on non-appearance related traits……a person’s laugh, how their eyes light up when they smile, or their great sense of humour or intelligence.

 - If possible, have meals served in the kitchen so there is not an abundance of food on the table.
-Ensure that you have a protein based food item that your loved one will be able to eat.
-Serve fun foods (chocolates, candy, dessert items, etc.) at set times or have them laid out for a limited time and then put them away (freezer is great) or send them home with your guests.
+Ensure that you have a protein-based food item that your loved one will be able to eat.
+Serve fun foods (chocolates, candy, dessert items, etc) at set times or have them laid out for a limited time and then put them away (the freezer is great) or send them home with your guests.

 - Take the focus off food and appearance.
 Board games, watching a movie, making a snowman, and attending events your community puts on over the holidays can be a way to distract the focus from the stressors faced by someone with an eating disorder.